Russell-Waterhouse/blog/content/post/trends.md

 Then I set him loose in the halls of my dorm building and watched him go.

-This was my programmers moment.
+This was my aha moment.
 I had made a thing that could do what I wanted.
-Not some command line applet that crunched fibonnacci numbers or put SVG pumpkins on an HTML page, this was a real thing.
+Not some command line applet that crunched Fibonacci numbers or put SVG pumpkins on an HTML page, this was a real thing.

 I could use this to do useful things.